-Discrimination is treating each other unequally or without dignity or respect, or denying the rights of others.
+Discrimination is not treating each other with dignity or equal value or equal rights.

-Groups that might suffer from discrimination: Women and girls, people of different religions, people of a different race or different country, people who speak a different language, people who have a physical impairment.
+Groups that might suffer from discrimination: Women and girls, people of different religions, people of a different race or different country, people who speak a different language.